muratk5n/thirdwave/en/README.md

 Negative correlation, -0.47, between the stock market and the FED rate.

-The asset purchases are do not show up in the base numbers, but they can be considered as a form of negative interest rate policy.
+The asset purchases do not show up in the base numbers, but they can be considered as a form of negative interest rate policy.
 If their effect was included somehow, the negative correlation would be even more pronounced.

 Ergo once the asset purchases stop, that act will be akin to a rate rise.